PHOTOS: Why The Philippines Has So Many Teen Moms

 "We can't even discuss it," said Hope Basiao-Abella of Likhaan.

 In previous years, sex educators in schools preached abstinence, and anything beyond abstinence was limited to what the teachers knew.
 Often it didn't extend beyond basic science and was heavily inflected with religious and personal beliefs.
 Basiao-Abella said one teacher told her students that condoms were murderers because they killed sperm.

 She said a pastor told congregants that condoms spread AIDS, a mistaken belief reiterated by a sitting senator as recently as 2017.
 "For their information, the HIV virus is smaller than the pores of condoms which can only prevent pregnancy.
-Scientifically proven," senator Vicente Sotto III erroneously stated during a public argument with another politician.
+Scientifically proven," Sen. Vicente Sotto III erroneously stated during a public argument with another politician.

-To address gaps in knowledge and uneven information, the Philippine education department is developing a comprehensive sexual education curriculum, which they had begun to roll out in the public school system — before schools were closed due to the pandemic lockdown.
+To address gaps in knowledge and uneven information, the Philippine education department is developing a comprehensive sexual education curriculum, which it had begun to roll out in the public school system before schools were closed by the pandemic lockdown.

 Much like 2012's reproductive health law, the process of developing the curriculum has been embattled.

-Note: Editor's note: Hannah Reyes Morales has been photographing teen moms since 2017.
-Aurora Almendral began reporting this story in October 2019.